New Empress Cinema

 Taken over by the Associated British Cinemas(ABC) chain around October 1929, they continued to operate it until its closure on 12th November 1960 with Elana Eden in “The Story of Ruth” and “Code Name Small Eyes”.

-It was sold to Mecca and became the Empress Bingo Club.
+It was sold to Mecca and became the Empress Bingo Club from 31st August 1963.
 In later years, the Mecca Bingo Club moved into the former Victoria Hall next door, and the New Empress Cinema became an annexe to that club.
 Last operated by Granada as a Granada Bingo Club, the New Empress Cinema part of the bingo operation was closed and demolished in 1988.
 The site is now a car park for what is today the adjacent Gala Bingo Club.

 Just login to your account and subscribe to this theater